 - Esophageal dysfunction: Many of those with scleroderma have difficulty swallowing due to muscle dysfunction in their esophagus and may have acid reflux and chronic heartburn.

-- Sclerodactyly: This refers to the development of tight, thick skin on the fingers that makes them difficult to bend.
-There may be hair loss and the loss of sweat glands.
+- Sclerodactyly: This refers to the development of tight, thick skin causing deformity of the fingers that are in a fixed, semiflexed position.
+There may also be loss of tissue on the finger pads (digital pitting) and shrinkage giving them a sausage-like appearance with fingernails that may curve about the fingertip.
 The skin may be shiny and discolored.

-- Telangiectasia: Associated with tiny red spots on the face and hands.
-It is caused by the swelling of small blood vessels.
+- Telangiectasia: Associated with tiny red spots on the face and hands caused by the swelling of small blood vessels.

-- Lungs: Fibrosis can stiffen lung tissue, making it harder to breath and leading to pulmonary hypertension.
+- Lungs: Fibrosis can stiffen lung tissue, making it harder to breathe and leading to low oxygen levels, causing fatigue and shortness of breath, and to pulmonary hypertension (high blood pressure in the lungs), which can cause congestive heart failure.
 Lung dysfunction is the leading cause of death in systemic scleroderma.

 - Kidney: Scleroderma can cause acute renal crisis that can be life-threatening.
 It can also cause hypertension and chronic renal dysfunction.